Kalvin Phillips: International career

 Phillips was eligible to play for his country of birth, England, as well as Jamaica and the Republic of Ireland through his heritage.
-He ultimately chose to represent England and was called by Gareth Southgate for the first time in August 2020, before receiving his first cap on 8 September versus Denmark in the UEFA Nations League.
+He ultimately chose to represent England and was called up by Gareth Southgate for the first time in August 2020, before receiving his first cap on 8 September versus Denmark in the UEFA Nations League.
 He was only the third player in the 21st century to represent England prior to making an appearance in the top division of a country, after Jack Butland and Wilfried Zaha.
 In an interview after being called up, Phillips spoke of his intention to give his first England shirt to Marcelo Bielsa after the Leeds United manager handed him a playing shirt from his old club Newell's Old Boys, along with a message to him and his family to commemorate his first international call-up.

 Phillips was chosen to represent England at UEFA Euro 2020, where he won praise from pundits, fans and the world's press for his combative, dynamic displays.
 He started every game that England played during the tournament all the way up to the final, where they were eventually beaten on penalties by tournament winners Italy.
 Phillips was named England's 2020–21 Men's Player of the Year.
 He made two substitute appearances at the 2022 World Cup in Qatar.

+Phillips scored his first international goal on 19 June 2023 during a UEFA Euro 2024 qualifying match against North Macedonia at Old Trafford.